Lawn bowls at the 2018 Commonwealth Games – Women's pairs

 Lawn bowls women's pairs at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia, from April 9 to 13.
 A total of 42 athletes from 21 associations participated in the event.
+Malaysia's Emma Firyana Saroji and Siti Zalina won the gold medal, defeating Colleen Piketh and Nicolene Neal of South Africa in the final.
+Claire Johnston and Lesley Doig from Scotland won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.